Salmon Arm’s Song Sparrow Hall winning over musicians - Salmon Arm ObserverSalmon Arm Observer

 Newnes attended one of the concerts musician, producer and artist agent Ted Crouch arranged in Westgate Mall several years ago, introduced himself as a sound engineer and suggested the two might cross paths sometime.

-“We started talking about a concert series to coincide with a grand opening in 2020,” said Crouch, noting Covid reduced distractions, making collaborations easier.
-“Craig, Leah and I had serious conversations and stayed committed to keeping a foot on the pedal so whenever Dr. Bonnie Henry gave the OK, we were ready to go.”
+“We started talking about a concert series to coincide with a grand opening in 2020,” said Crouch, noting COVID reduced distractions, making collaborations easier.
+“Craig, Clea and I had serious conversations and stayed committed to keeping a foot on the pedal so whenever Dr. Bonnie Henry gave the OK, we were ready to go.”

 Crouch mused that one of the best things to emerge was a documentary called Celebrate Shuswap, which was recorded with seven musicians under Covid rules.